securityfirst/tent/README.md

 # Sample Repo

-This a sample repo used by tent: https://github.com/securityfirst/tent-content
+This a sample repo used by tent in the [Umbrella App](https://play.google.com/store/apps/details?id=org.secfirst.umbrella): https://github.com/securityfirst/tent-content

+# New!
+Branches

+You can work on a specific branch of your content project, this is very usefull for testing purpose (i.e. a big update on content).